Chaplains at AUT

 Jean is an interfaith minister, ordained by One Spirit Interfaith Seminary in 2008.
 In 2012, she was initiated as a cheraga into the Sufi Order, which honours all the world's religious traditions.
 Jean came to New Zealand in 2012 from the United States, where she worked as a licensed clinical social worker and professional counsellor.
 Long-term interests include contemplative spiritual practices, spiritual activism, nonviolence/peace, conflict transformation, Dances of Universal Peace, and Compassionate Nonviolent Communication.
 She supports people in connecting with what matters to them, building strong relationships with themselves and others, and exploring spirituality in their lives.

 Phone 021 134 0501 (no answers for text messages)

 Sheikh Rafat Najm is a Muslim Scholar who studied Islamic Studies at Al Azhar University, and has a BA in Law and Islamic Law (LLB.)
 Cairo - Egypt.
 He came to New Zealand in 1997 and worked as an Imam of Christchurch Mosque.
-He is involved in Muslim youth spirituality, and organising camps and trips for Muslim Youth.
+He is involved in Muslim youth spirituality, and organising camps and trips for Muslim youth.
 He has been teaching Arabic and Islamic Studies for the previous eight years.
 Rafat enjoys tramping, volleyball, soccer and reading.
-He is keen and will be very pleased to meet with Muslim students, and guide them spiritually.
+He is very pleased to meet with Muslim students, and guide them spiritually.
 He is fluent in Arabic and English.